shunmugasundaramp/akkuparser/README.md

-                   AKKU Parser, Release 2.0.0
+                   AKKU::Parser, Release 2.0.0

-This is AKKU Parser, a C++ library for parsing HTTP Response Header and HTTP Request Query String, written by Shunmuga Sundaram.
+This is AKKU::Parser, a C++ library for parsing HTTP Response Header and HTTP Request Query String, written by Shunmuga Sundaram.
 It is a independent source which should not having any other thirdparty software references